UKEIAM/eagleeye/README.md

 ```

 ### From repository
-You can also install eageleeye from the repository directly:
+You can also install EagleEye from the repository directly:

 ```sh
 git clone https://github.com/ukeiam/eagleeye